Stochastic trust-region and direct-search methods: A weak tail bound condition and reduced sample sizing: A simple trust-region method for stochastic non-smooth functions

-Following the same lines as for the analysis of our direct-search scheme in Section \ref{direct}, we now state a lemma that will be useful for the proof of the optimality result based on the Clarke generalized derivative.
+As for the analysis of our direct-search scheme in Section \ref{direct}, we now state a lemma that will be useful for the proof of the optimality result based on the Clarke generalized derivative.